Netflix/spectator/docs/intro/netflix.md

 [logging configuration]: https://www.slf4j.org/faq.html#configure_logging

-When creating a Guice module for your library, you may want to avoid binding errors if the end-user has not provided a binding for the spectator registry.
+When creating a Guice module for your library, you may want to avoid binding errors if the end-user has not provided a binding for the Spectator registry.
 This can be done by using optional bindings inside of the module, for example:

 ```java